Iconos/Pokegenesys-Project/README.md

 (Optional) Emotion Engine Module contains a method to expand on the motivations section of the Genesys handbook.
 This section is a more robust method of determining a creature's actions based on stimuli.
 It is especially geared towards simulating the pokemon's side of a relationship between themselves and their trainer.
 It is entirely optional.

+Pokemon Sheet PDF is the simplified character sheets used for Pokemon.
+These are meant to be printed off and cut to size.
+They may be updated at a later date depending upon feedback or system changes.

 Current Roadmap:
 1: Testing